seantywork/seantywork/README.md

 See: [DevEconomics Cheatsheet](https://github.com/seantywork/deveconomics-cheatsheet)

-I am uploading some none-project-related matters onto [Medium.com](https://medium.com/@seantywork),
+~~I am uploading some none-project-related matters onto [Medium.com](https://medium.com/@seantywork),\

-and artifacts produced when writing those may (or may not) be found in this special repository.
+and artifacts produced when writing those may (or may not) be found in this special repository.\

-again, refer to /docs of this repository to get a grip
+again, refer to /docs of this repository to get a grip~~

+**Having declared that, I'm also thinking of making [this special repository](https://github.com/seantywork/seantywork) as the primary destination for \
+all materials not directly related to projects.**

 ## Even more insignificant reference